 Once the fire services are done controlling the fire, our experts carefully and efficiently inspect the site for damage.
 They will classify the damage according to the cause i.e. fire, water, chemicals, and smoke.
 After determining the type and level of damage, we shall create a custom detailed report and generate a restoration plan.
 We will work with you closely throughout the restoration process.

-Eliminate smoke odors
+Eliminate smoke odors and removal of residue

 We will eliminate smoke and odors from the site.
 Smoke is corrosive and may cause further damage to your possessions and so it is imperative to eliminate it first.